stevemclaugh/preservation-torrent/Setup.md

 apt-get -y install unzip
 ```

-Next, download the Docker container we'll be using: my fork of [dperson's container](https://github.com/dperson/transmission) for the open-source bittorrent client [Transmission](https://transmissionbt.com).
+Next, download the Docker container we'll be using: my fork of [dperson's container](https://github.com/dperson/transmission) for the open-source BitTorrent client [Transmission](https://transmissionbt.com).
 I fixed a few bugs and added Transmission's command-line tool for creating new torrents.

 ```
 docker pull stevemclaugh/transmission